AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 - “Trial” means that content is free for a limited time.
 A “free trial” means that the user will not be charged for content for a set period, at which point they will need to pay a fee to access it. -->

-- Avoid using “Pro”
+- Avoid using “Pro”.

-- Adobe Express caters to non-professional as well as professional users, so you should try to avoid using “pro” in your language.
+- Adobe Express caters to non-professional and professional users, so you should avoid using "Pro" in your language.

-- If “pro” refers to a pricing model, make this clear (for example, by saying “Pro Plan”).
+- If “Pro” refers to a pricing model, make this clear (for example, by saying “Pro Plan”).

 #### Consider user action

-Instead of using words such as “premium” or “gold” in your copy, you should try using words that make it clear what the user needs to do.
+Instead of using words such as “premium” or “gold” in your copy, you should try using words that clarify what the user needs to do.

 Words such as “upgrade” or “subscribe” are clearer and more user-friendly.